philipturner/metal-benchmarks/README.md

 ## ALU Layout

+TODO: Re-evaluate whether the schedulers have multiple modes, or it's just register cache bandwidth.

 Apple described each GPU core as having 128 ALUs.
 These generally correspond to all the pipelines necessary to sustain one scalar instruction/cycle.
 Integer pipelines process both I32 and U32 with the same latency.
 Most pipelines can accept 16-bit operands or write 16-bit results, with zero additional cost.
 The Apple GPU has schedulers capable of:

 - single-dispatching from &ge;3 simds